 - Someone who owns Apple hardware (iPhone, iPad, Mac).
 Actually, this part is mandatory.
 It’s usually easier to get the most out of an Apple product if you already have another Apple product.
-Just look at Airdrop for an example.
-But in the case of the Apple Homepod, having another Apple device is basically mandatory.
-Without a Mac, iPhone, or iPad, the Homepod can’t be used.
+Just look at Airdrop as an example.
+But in the case of the Apple HomePod, having another Apple device is basically mandatory.
+Without a Mac, iPhone, or iPad, the HomePod can’t be used.

 - Apple Music subscribers.
 If you’re an Apple Music subscriber, this speaker is perfect for you.
-You can ask Siri to play everything from that new Miley Cyrus song to jock jams, and it’ll oblige seamlessly.
-If you’re not an Apple Music subscriber, then keep reading because getting this speaker to do what you want might be an issue.
+You can ask Siri to play everything from that new Miley Cyrus song to jock jams and it’ll oblige seamlessly.

-- Anyone that doesn’t want Google tracking them, but don’t mind Apple doing it.
-If you’re not too happy about the fact that Google has a record of everything you ask the Google Home, then the added privacy of the Apple Homepod might just be the deciding factor for you.
+- Anyone that doesn’t want Google tracking them.
+If you’re not too happy about the fact that Google has a record of everything you ask the Google Home, then the added privacy of the Apple HomePod might just be the deciding factor for you.
 Of course, it’s only a little better.
 They’re still recording you, but your inquiries are assigned a random ID instead of being associated with your account.
 Also, the legal implications of having something in your home that’s always listening are still being debated.
 We spoke about this topic extensively in our podcast episode titled, “Smart Speakers, A New Legal Frontier” so make sure to give that a listen if you’re interested in learning more about the subject.

-Once you sign into Apple Music, you’re good to go—just ask it to play a song and it’ll oblige.
-Which brings us to the second major downside of the Apple Homepod.
-It only pulls music from Apple Music service.
-If you use any other music streaming service you’re out of luck.
 Additionally, there’s no 3.5mm input on the device, so you can’t sidestep this by connecting an audio cable.
-One way around this is to Airplay audio to the speaker, but again: that’s only if you have an iOS device, as Airplay isn’t available on Android devices.
-One cool feature of Airplay 2 is the ability to sync up two Homepods and turn them into left and right channels.
-Unfortunately, we only had one Homepod available so we weren’t able to test this feature out for ourselves.
+One way around this is to AirPlay audio to the speaker, but again: that’s only if you have an iOS device, as Airplay isn’t available on Android devices.
+One cool feature of Airplay 2 is the ability to sync up two HomePods and turn them into left and right channels.
+Unfortunately, we only had one HomePod available so we weren’t able to test this feature out for ourselves.

-Which brings us to the build and design of the Apple Homepod
+How’s the build and design of the Apple HomePod

 For the most part, the build quality of this speaker is great.
 It’s covered entirely by a plush fabric that hides most, if not all, of the plastic that the speaker is surely made out of.
 I have basically nothing negative to say about the way this speaker is put together.
 And although I do find the minimal design to be absolutely gorgeous when it’s sitting on my counter-top or bedside table, I did find the placement of the touch-sensitive screen on top of the speaker to be more inconvenient than it was helpful.
 As Gary would say, let me explain.